-While the Mavic 2 Pro, unfortunately, lacks this feature due to its much larger sensor, it more than compensates with a host of advanced photo and video features, alongside intelligent flight modes that have deservedly made it one of the world’s most popular drones since its release.
+The Mavic 2 Pro also bring a host of advanced photo and video features, alongside some intelligent flight modes that have deservedly made it one of the world’s most popular drones since its release.

 Since the Mavic 2 Pro's release there have been new drone laws introduced in many regions – including registration schemes in both the UK and US – but as long as you follow the new guidelines, then it remains a fantastic way to get pro-level aerial footage of your local landscapes or travel adventures.